 The voters' list is a list of eligible electors in the Municipality of Dutton Dunwich.
 The Municipal Property Assessment Corporation (MPAC) is responsible for preparing the preliminary list of electors for each municipality and school board in Ontario.
 It is MPAC’s Municipal Property Assessment database of both property owners and tenants that is used to prepare this preliminary list, which aids in the preparation of the final voters' list for Election Day.

-Once municipalities have the preliminary list of electors, the revision period begins and electors may add their name or make changes directly on MPACs Voterlookup Website.
+Electors may add their name or make changes directly on MPACs Voterlookup Website.
 The website is easy to use.
-Go to the wesite, select "I Agree" at the bottom on the page.
+Go to the website, select "I Agree" at the bottom on the page.
 All you need is your property address or assessment roll number and your full name and date of birth.

 Identification (ID) is needed when you go to vote.
 Remember to bring one piece of ID showing your name and qualifying Municipal address.
 Your Voter Information Card or Notice of Approval cannot be used as a piece of ID.

 - If you do not have acceptable ID, but your name is on the voters’ list you will be required to sign a Declaration of Identity to receive a ballot.

 - If you do not have acceptable ID, and are not on the voters’ list, you will be asked to return with your ID in order to receive a ballot.

 Types of Acceptable Identification Showing Name & Municipal Address

 - Ontario issued photo card, driver’s licence or motor vehicle permit (vehicle portion).

 - Cancelled personalized cheque, credit card or bank account statement.

 - Utility bill for hydro, telephone or cable TV, water, gas or a bill from a public utilities commission.